Energy related investments and fossil fuels

 Backing energy efficiency groups

 We have also backed an investment group which is actively focused on analysing the resource efficiency of companies and their use of energy, water and waste; under the thesis that the most efficient companies should outperform their peers over the long term.
-OUem backed the team in 2010, helping to found the business.
+OUem backed the team in 2010, becoming a shareholder and providing a catalyst for future institutional investment.
 This followed significant research into the issue of carbon emissions, the inevitable reduction on the dependence of fossil fuels, and how this could be implemented to generate returns for the Fund.

 Institutional Investors Group on Climate Change (IIGCC)